 Get exclusive member benefits & effect social change.
 Join Today

 The test is quick, painless, and relatively easy.
-It is formally known as an enteric pathogens culture or a stool culture.
+It was formally known as an enteric pathogens culture or a stool culture.

 People with healthy immune systems typically recover naturally from minor digestive infections without any problems.
-However, those with weakened immune systems, including infants, the elderly, or people with certain diseases like HIV or AIDS, may need antibiotics to help fight infections.
+However, those with weakened immune systems may need antibiotics to help fight infections.
+This can include infants, older adults, and people with certain diseases, such as HIV/AIDS.

-Your doctor may order more than one stool test to check if the treatments are working or see if the infection is getting worse.
+Your doctor may order more than one stool test over a period of time.
+This can help them check if treatments are working or your infection is getting worse.

-Your doctor will give you the necessary equipment needed to collect your stool sample.
-This includes a container that you will need to return with the sample for testing.
+Your doctor will give you equipment to collect your stool sample.
+This includes a container that you will need to return with your stool sample for testing.

 If you’re having trouble producing a sample, a green salad or some high-fiber foods may help to move your digestive tract along.

-A stool sample is typically collected using a piece of wax paper spread across the toilet bowl.
-It should be held in place by the toilet seat.
+A stool sample is typically collected using a piece of wax paper spread across your toilet bowl.
+It should be held in place by your toilet seat.

 From there, your sample is sent to a laboratory where it will be placed into a special dish that allows bacteria to grow.
 The sample is viewed under a microscope to check for bacteria.
 The results are then sent to your doctor.